audiojs/audio/README.md

 })
 ```

-`source` can be _sync_, _async_ or _stream_.
+`source` can be _sync_, _async_ or _stream_:

-* _Sync_ source sets contents immediately and returns ready instance.
+* _Sync_ source sets contents immediately and returns ready to use audio instance.
-* _Async_ source waits for content to load and fires `load` when ready. `audio.isReady` indicator can be used for checking.
-Not ready audio contains silent 1-sample buffer.
-[audio-loader](https://github.com/audiojs/audio-loader) is used internally to tackle loading routine.
+* _Async_ source waits for content to load and fires `load` when ready (similar to _Image_ class). `audio.isReady` indicator can be used to check status.
+Not ready audio contains 1-sample buffer with silence. [audio-loader](https://github.com/audiojs/audio-loader) is used internally.
-* _Stream_ source puts audio into recording state, updating contents gradually until input stream ends or max duration reaches.
+* [WIP] _Stream_ source puts audio into recording state, updating contents gradually until input stream ends or max duration reaches.

 | source type | meaning | method |
 |---|---|---|